Paper tiger

 "Paper tiger" is a calque of the Chinese phrase zhǐlǎohǔ (纸老虎 (紙老虎)).
-The term refers to something or someone that claims or appears to be powerful or threatening, but is actually ineffectual and unable to withstand challenge.
+The term refers to something or someone that claims or appears to be powerful or threatening but is actually ineffectual and unable to withstand challenge.

-The expression became well known internationally as a slogan used by Mao Zedong, former Chairman of the Chinese Communist Party and paramount leader of China, against his political opponents, particularly the United States.
+The expression became well known internationally as a slogan used by Mao Zedong, former chairman of the Chinese Communist Party and paramount leader of China, against his political opponents, particularly the United States.
 It has since been used in various capacities and variations to describe many other opponents and entities.

 Origin

 Zhilaohu is an ancient phrase.
 Robert Morrison, the British missionary and lexicographer, translated the phrase as "a paper tiger" in Vocabulary of the Canton Dialect in 1828.
 John Francis Davis translated the Chinese phrase as "paper tiger" in a book on Chinese history published in 1836.
-In a meeting with Henry Kissinger in 1973, Mao Zedong claimed in a humorous aside to have coined the English phrase, which provoked laughter all around.
+In a meeting with Henry Kissinger in 1973, Mao Zedong claimed in a humorous aside to have coined the English phrase.

 Use

 Mao Zedong first introduced his idea of paper tigers to Americans in an August 1946 interview with American journalist Anna Louise Strong:

 In a 1956 interview with Strong, Mao used the phrase "paper tiger" to describe American imperialism again:

 In 1957, Mao reminisced about the original interview with Strong:

 In this view, "paper tigers" are superficially powerful but are prone to overextension that leads to sudden collapse.
 When Mao criticized Soviet appeasement of the United States during the Sino-Soviet split, Soviet Premier Nikita Khrushchev reportedly said, "the paper tiger has nuclear teeth".

+The term was frequently used in Chinese Internet discourse regarding the trade war begun by United States President Donald Trump.
+Internet users referred to Trump as a paper tiger, frequently observing that the United States economy depends heavily on Chinese companies for a host of necessities, electronics, and raw components.